-- 69.1.
-Subject to the Corporations Act and any other applicable Act, and any court order, any surplus assets (including 'gift funds' defined in clause 69.4) that remain after the company is wound up must be distributed to one or more charities: - (a) with charitable purpose(s) similar to, or inclusive of, the purpose(s) in clause 6 - (b) which prohibit the distribution of any surplus assets to its members to at least the same extent as the company, and - (c) that is or are deductible gift recipients within the meaning of the Income Tax Assessment Act 1997 (Cth). - 69.2.
-The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
+- 69.1 Subject to the Corporations Act and any other applicable Act, and any court order, any surplus assets that remain after the company is wound up must be distributed to one or more charities: - (a) with charitable purpose(s) similar to, or inclusive of, the purpose(s) in clause 6, and - (b) which also prohibit the distribution of any surplus assets to its members to at least the same extent as the company. - 69.2 The decision as to the charity or charities to be given the surplus assets must be made by a special resolution of members at or before the time of winding up.
 If the members do not make this decision, the company may apply to the Supreme Court to make this decision.